rkharkar/pvwdc-videos/README.md

 ## Understanding the output

-Once the script finishes running, you will find a few new files in your videos directory.
+Once the script finishes running, you will find that the log files in your videos directory have changed.
 The '.log' files are the important ones and will tell you what the script did.
 Here is a description of the various output files -

  * Audio files - Each movie file will have a corresponding audio file (.wav extension) of length 15s.
 The final version will delete these files, but I am having the testing version keep them in case we need them for debugging.